 Water and Wastewater Impact Fees are determined by the size of the meter and are the same in all service areas.
 Water fees are assessed for both domestic and irrigation meters, and wastewater fees are assessed for domestic meters only.

 A partial Impact Fee list is included below.
-For a complete list of Impact Fees, information regarding credits against Impact Fees, and to read ordinance 9960 in its entirety, please visit Ordinance 9960.
+For a complete list of Impact Fees, information regarding credits against Impact Fees, and to read Ordinance 9960 in its entirety, you can view the ordinance here: Ordinance 9960